 Despite the challenge of COVID-19 restrictions, staff from the Innovation Agency, Liverpool Heart and Chest Hospital NHS Foundation Trust, Liverpool University Hospitals NHS Foundation Trust and Primary Care Knowsley worked to provide a virtual and face to face service.

-This trial was shortlist for three HSJ Awards.
+This trial was short listed for three HSJ Awards.

 Proactive Care @Home has now been adopted by NHS E and NHS X and they have provided funding for Cheshire and Merseyside.
 The Innovation Agency are early adopters of the work (in part, due of the Knowsley Asthma project) and have been chosen as one of 4 national pilot sites.
 The view is that this approach will roll out further in 2022.